STATUTES OF THE FEDERATION INTERNATIONALE DE MEDECINE DU SPORT (FIMS)

 - Approve the awards of a FIMS Gold Medal and of a FIMS Citation of Honor, when recommended by the Executive Committee.

-- Suspend or expel Member National Associations, Individual or Associate Members; or dissolve Continental Associations.
+- Expel Member National Associations, Individual or Associate Members; or dissolve Continental Associations.

 - Approve, amend or alter the Statutes.

 - Receive and approve reports of the officers and chairpersons of the Standing Commissions.

 - Determine what other organizations shall be recognized by FIMS as having an active interest and/or involvement in Sports Medicine for the purpose of affiliation or other official contact.